mui/mui-x/docs/data/data-grid/filtering/filtering.md

 };
 ```

-To remove the quick filtering on a given column set `getApplyFilterFn: undefined`.
+To remove the quick filtering on a given column set `getApplyQuickFilterFn: undefined`.

 In the demo bellow, the column "Name" is not searchable with the quick filter, and 4 digits figures will be compared to the year of column "Created on".